 In seminars, you present your ideas and discuss with your classmates a course book or work you have conducted; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills which will be required in your future professional development.
 All students are expected to be active participants in all forms of discussions.

 You will also receive systematic training in both oral and written presentations as an integrated part of the courses.
 The ability to communicate well will be very important in your future career.

 Also required is 90 credits in chemistry and biology, of which at least 60 credits must be in chemistry.

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and

-a statement of purpose (1 page).
+a statement of purpose.